1. Home

 STAR and SBAR

-These acronyms are helpful for navigating those difficult behavioral-style interview questions.
+These acronyms help navigate those difficult behavioral-style interview questions.

 • STAR stands for Situation, Task, Action, and Result.